|What is the Access to Learning Fund?

 Closing dates by which applications must be submitted

-Please note it is your responsibility to ensure that your application reaches the Student Financial Support team by the closing date.If you are posting your form you must ensure you leave sufficient time for it to arrive and pay sufficient postage to cover the cost.
-Applications received after the closing date will not be assessed.
+Please note it is your responsibility to ensure that your application reaches the Student Financial Support team by the closing date.If you are posting your form you must ensure you leave sufficient time for it to arrive and pay sufficient postage to cover the cost. .
+If you submit your application form to the Student Hub then you must ensure that you request a receipt of this submission.
+Applications received after the closing date and time will not be assessed.

 |How will my application be assessed?

-As the ALF is money given to the University by the Government, we have strict guidelines to follow when we assess your application and who the money should be targeted to.
+We follow strict guidelines when we assess your application.
 The fund is cash-limited and the allocation we receive decreases each year.
 Not everyone who applies to the scheme will get an award.
 Any awards made can only be a contribution towards costs and are subject to the availability of funds.

 When we assess your application we will look at your income and expenditure over the course of the academic year.

 On top of this we are required to include a set figure called 'assumed income' which includes set amounts for certain forms of income.
 The Government expects that in addition to the statutory support (student loans, grants etc) you receive you will be able to add to this income with part time and vacation work, savings and overdrafts.
 Regardless of what the actual figures are for these items, only the assumed income figure can be used.

 |Will you take into account my debts?